zeek/spicy/doc/installation.rst

     - Do these TAR files need to be extracted into ``/opt/spicy`` as well?
     - Can we rename ``spicy.tar.gz`` to ``spicy-dev.tar.gz``?
+    - Like for Alpine, above the links for the TGZs don't work.

 .. _docker: